-8-16 WORKER'S COMPENSATION AND RETURN TO WORK FOLLOWING INJURY POLICY
+8-15 WORKER'S COMPENSATION AND RETURN TO WORK FOLLOWING INJURY POLICY services in order for the employee to return to work.

-It is the policy of the CCMHB and CCDDB to promote a safe work place for its employees.
-When an employee is off work due to a work-related illness or injury, the Boards will monitor the status of such an employee and when available will assist the employee in obtaining rehabilitation services in order for the employee to return to work.
 An employee who is off work due to a work-related illness or injury is expected to cooperate with any county programs or policies designed to help the employee return to work and to assume their full job responsibilities.
-The Boards shall oversee the management of its workers compensation program, and shall investigate all workers compensation claims as necessary to ensure uniform reporting procedures.
-It is the policy of the Boards to make every reasonable effort to accommodate an injured employee, unless such accommodation poses undue hardship on the CCMHB and CCDDB.
+The County shall oversee the management of its workers compensation program, and shall investigate all workers compensation claims as necessary to ensure uniform reporting procedures.
+It is the policy of the County to make every reasonable effort to accommodate an injured employee, unless such accommodation poses undue hardship on the County.